 Welcome to the KDE Community!
 By joining our team, you will be part of an international effort by thousands of people working to deliver a stunning Free Software computing experience.
 You will meet new friends, learn new skills and make a difference to millions of users while working with people from all around the globe.
 This page will give you a brief introduction to things everyone in KDE should know, and help you get started with contributing.

 We want to make sure that the KDE Community remains a welcoming and friendly place where people can feel comfortable.
 We ask you to abide by the KDE Community Code of Conduct when interacting with the rest of the KDE Community.

-If you've found a problem with a piece of KDE software, report it so the developers can fix it!
+If you've found a problem with a piece of KDE software or have an idea for an improvement, report it to the developers!
 QA is critically important to ensure quality, and you can be involved in an effort to make sure that our users are happy with the final products.
-Find out more about bug reporting.
+Find out more about issue reporting.

-If you'd like to take the next step in contributing to KDE, help triage all those bugs that people are filing!
-By separating the wheat from the chaff, you will help developers figure out what bugs they need to work on and help them get the information they need to fix them.
-You don't need any programming experience to triage bugs, and it's a perfect introduction if you want to eventually become a developer but don't feel like your programming experience is good enough yet.
-Find out more about helping squash bugs in KDE software
+If you'd like to take the next step in contributing to KDE, help triage all those Bugzilla tickets that people are filing!
+By separating the wheat from the chaff, you will help developers figure out which issues they need to work on and help them get the information they need to fix them.
+You don't need any programming experience to triage Bugzilla tickets, and it's a perfect introduction if you want to eventually become a developer but don't feel like your programming experience is good enough yet.
+Find out more about helping squash bugs in KDE software.

 By becoming a developer in the KDE community, you can affect millions by writing and improving world-class software used around the globe.
 There are many small jobs available, so you don't even need to be a programmer to start developing for KDE!
 In the process you'll learn portable, industry-standard skills like C++, Qt, and CMake, and collaborate with people from all around the world.
 It's a challenging and fun experience.
 Find out more about becoming a KDE developer.